Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Introduction

-{\bf Acknowledgements.} The authors wish to thank Clark Barwick for early and insightful discussions related to the topic of this paper.
-Furthermore, they thank Akhil Mathew for explaining various aspects of \cite{Barwick}.
-Finally they thank Tom Harris, Jens Hornbostel and Marco Schlichting for their continued and stimulating interest.
+The authors wish to thank Clark Barwick for early and insightful discussions related to the topic of this paper.
+Furthermore, they thank Akhil Mathew for explaining various aspects of \cite{Barwick} and they thank Tom Harris, Jens Hornbostel and Marco Schlichting for their continued and stimulating interest.
+Finally, they thank the referees for valuable suggestions improving the readability of the paper.